What’s at Stake

 Earthjustice is fighting to halt coal mine expansions plans in Colorado’s iconic West Elk Wilderness Area that will destroy pristine public lands and further lock the U.S. into dirty energy dependence.

 Forests next to Colorado’s iconic West Elk Wilderness Area provide habitat for the threatened lynx, support the Sunset Trail, a backcountry hiking and horseback trail, and provides a valuable linkage between the West Elk Wilderness Area and lowland forests along the North Fork of the Gunnison River.

 For years, conservation groups have battled an exemption to the U.S. Forest Service’s 2012 Colorado Roadless Rule for the North Fork Coal Mining Area, which allowed roadbuilding related to coal mining.
 Courts have twice ruled the exemption to be illegal.

 Although the West Elk coal mine is underground, the coal seams are some of the gassiest in the nation.
-Rather than redirect its coal mining, Arch Coal has instead opted to drill wells above the mine and to vent the gas into the air.
+To get the coal safely, Arch Coal will drill wells above the mine to vent the methane gas into the air.
 Methane is not only natural gas, a valuable and useful product, but also a potent greenhouse gas with 21 times more heat trapping ability than carbon dioxide.